CS601-F21/side-project-adelgadocabrera/README_CODEREVIEW.md

 **Server:**
 - Java (choose one:)
-    - (Most likely this one) Pure java built in library
+    - (Most likely this one) Pure java built in libraries
     - Use third party [framework](https://hackr.io/blog/java-frameworks)

 **Database:**